Strong winds in the Great Lakes and Ohio Valley

 ONE-THIRD OF THE COMBINED WINDWAVE AND SWELL HEIGHT.

-Saturday: SW wind 10 to 15 kt.
-Rain.
-The rain could be heavy at times.
+- Monday SW wind 10 to 15 kt.
+Rain before noon, then showers likely after noon.
 Seas 1 ft or less.

 This forecast is for a single location.
 For safety concerns, mariners should be aware of the weather over a larger area.

-(2) The forecast conditions at a particular point may not exceed the criteria of a Small Craft Advisory, Gale, Storm etc.
+The forecast conditions at a particular point may not exceed the criteria of a Small Craft Advisory, Gale, Storm etc.